01 of 09

 Combine Shades of Pink

-Looking for an easy way to decorate with color?
-Then go ahead and mix a lighter version of your favorite hue (here it’s pink, of course, but the same principle applies with any color) with a few pops of the same color’s brighter or darker version, and then balance it all out with plenty of white.
+An easy way to decorate with color is to mix a lighter version of your favorite hue (here it’s pink, of course, but the same principle applies with any color) with a few pops of the same color’s brighter or darker version then balance it all out with plenty of white.
 The result is a gorgeous, monochromatic color scheme that is both easy and failproof.
 A monochromatic palette also works to visually enlarge a very small space.